-Potato and Ham Au Gratin is perfect for the holidays because it solves the age-old question of what to do with all that leftover ham.
+This Easy Au Gratin Potatoes and Ham recipe is perfect for the holidays, not only because it is delicious, but because it also solves the age-old question of what to do with all that leftover ham.

-To get started, gather your ingredients which include: butter, onion, flour, milk, pepper, potatoes, ham, Monterey Jack and Cheddar cheeses, and parsley for sprinkling on top.
+To get started, gather your ingredients which include: butter, onion, flour, milk, pepper, potatoes, ham, Monterey Jack and Cheddar cheeses, and parsley for garnish.

-Add the butter and finely minced onions to a large skillet over medium-low heat and saute about 10 minutes until the onions are soft.
+Add butter and finely minced onions to a large skillet over medium-low heat and saute about 10 minutes until the onions are soft and translucent.

-In the meantime, wash and scrub your potatoes and slice as thinly and as uniformly as possible.
-I leave the skins on.
+Wash and scrub the potatoes, slice as thinly and as uniformly as possible.
+Most of the time I leave the skins on.
 If you have a mandolin, by all means, use that.
 The thinner the potato slice, the quicker this casserole cooks.
-Also, cut your ham up into cubes.
+Also, cut up the ham into cubes.

-Once your onions are done, sprinkle flour over the onions and whisk together.
+Once the onions are done, sprinkle flour over them and whisk to combine.
 I use Julia Child’s rule of thumb here for the white sauce which is 1 1/2 Tbsp of flour for every 1 cup of milk or liquid.
 Continue cooking the onion and flour mixture until the flour is golden brown, about 2-3 minutes.

-Stir in your milk and keep whisking to prevent lumps.
+Slowly add the milk and continue whisking to prevent lumps.
 Cook until the sauce has thickened which usually only takes a few minutes.
 Add pepper, mix well and remove from the heat.
-You can add a pinch of salt at this point, but with the cheeses and ham, this dish is already pretty salty.
+You can add a pinch of salt at this point, but with the cheese and ham, this dish is already pretty salty.

-Spray a medium size casserole dish with non-stick cooking spray or butter the dish.
-Add half of your sliced potatoes, then half of your cubed ham, and about half of both grated kinds of cheese.
-Then pour on half of your sauce.
-Repeat the next layer with the remaining potatoes and ham, pour your remaining sauce over the top and sprinkle with your remaining cheeses.
+Spray a medium-size casserole dish with non-stick cooking spray or butter the dish.
+Add half of the sliced potatoes, then half of the cubed ham, and about half of both kinds of grated cheese.

-Cover the dish tightly with aluminum foil and bake it at 350 degrees for 40-60 minutes depending on the thickness of your potato slices.
+Cover the dish tightly with aluminum foil and bake at 350 degrees for 40-60 minutes.
+How long it takes depends on the thickness of the potato slices.
 Remove the foil and test to see if your potatoes are done, by piercing them with a fork.
 If not done, continue cooking for another 10 minutes or so.
 Once the potatoes are fork tender, remove the foil completely and bake for another 20-30 minutes, or until the sauce is bubbling and the cheese is golden brown.
-Sprinkle with chopped parsley and serve.